Garrett Stewart: Work and main ideas

-In his 1999 book Between Film and Screen: Modernism's Photo Synthesis, Stewart draws on ideas in film theory—specifically the work of Gilles Deleuze as well as British screen theory and its emphasis on the cinematic apparatus—to argue that as an art form cinema is haunted by its basis in still photography.
+In his 1999 book Between Film and Screen: Modernism's Photo Synthesis, Stewart draws on ideas in film theory—specifically the work of Gilles Deleuze as well as British screen theory and its emphasis on the cinematic apparatus—to argue that as an art form cinema is haunted by its basis in still photography, an argument David LaRocca traces through the book's closing chapter, "Modernism's Flicker Effect."
 While cinema creates the illusion of live action, this is only made possible by a strip of still frames as they speed past the projector.
 Stewart is interested in the ways in which film tries, and often fails, to repress this stillness in its representations of time and movement.
 In this respect, he views the various techniques of cinematic plotting to be influenced—if not determined—by the very machinery that makes them possible.
 If that's the case, then new/different film technologies ought to engender new/different kinds of plots and cinematic styles.
 Such is Stewart's contention in a follow-up book, Framed Time: Toward a Postfilmic Cinema (2007), where he argues that digital filmmaking is subsequently haunted by its basis, not in still photography, but the pixel array, leading to the internally-morphing representations of time in recent sci-fi films like the Wachowskis' The Matrix (1999) or Spielberg's Minority Report (2002).

 Stewart has published numerous other books, ranging from language in Charles Dickens to representations of death in British fiction.
-His 2009 Novel Violence: A Narratography of Victorian Fiction was awarded the Perkins Prize from the International Society for the Study of Narrative.
 More recently his scholarship has turned toward digital cinema and modes of surveillance (e.g., Closed Circuits: Screening Narrative Surveillance [2014]) as well as conceptual art (e.g., Bookwork: Medium to Object to Concept to Art [2011] and Transmedium: Conceptualism 2.0 and the New Object Art [2017]).
 He describes the common linkage between these various projects:

 For me, it's always first of all the medium that matters—and in a quite material sense, including the differential function of phonetics and frame-advance in literary and film "texts" respectively.
 Or cross-wired technical effects in conceptual art.
 With interpretive viewing posited as its own kind of "reading," my emphasis is everywhere on process rather than product: on knowing how it is that we read before determining what it is, in all its cultural and political ramifications, that we are out to understand.